-Our responses tend to vary depending on the time of year, but there are several places in Vancouver that we always recommend to first time visitors.
+Our response varies depending on the time of year.
+However, there are a few places in Vancouver that we always recommend to first time visitors.
 The must see attractions that make Vancouver an awesome city.

 We don’t often write about our hometown because it feels so familiar.
-However, to non-residents of Vancouver, this beautiful waterfront city that we call home is often considered to be a world class travel destination.
+However, to non-residents of Vancouver, this beautiful waterfront city is often considered to be a world class travel destination.

 FREE Things to do in Vancouver

 Here’s your Local’s Guide to the Best Things to do in Vancouver.